What if awakening.

 We're not trying to get anywhere.

-And this can be really hard for your brain to wrap itself around.
+For your brain to wrap itself around.

 There is nothing to achieve.

-Master Bankei,
+Master Banky.

 He just said,

-Rest back in the unborn.
+In the unborn.

 Doing your very best not to edit anything.

-If you feel like you need the toilet,
+If you feel like you need the toilet.

 Allowing that sensation to be there.

-If you have a memory of when you were a child,
+If you have a memory of when you were a child.

 Allowing that sensation,